shravan1799/Face-recognition-detection/README.md

 UPDATE:
-To make the program more dynamic I have merged all the files and used switch for menu functionality.
+To make the program more dynamic I have merged all the files and used menu functionality.
-Now you can scan multiple faces at one time and train then all together instead of one at a time.
+Now you can scan multiple faces at one time and train then all together instead of one at a time and then start the prediction.